DUA Hotline

 If your employment has been lost or interrupted because of a federally declared disaster, you may be eligible for Disaster Unemployment Assistance (DUA).

-DUA is a federal program that provides temporary payments for people who, as a direct result of a disaster:
+DUA is a federal program that provides temporary payments for people who, as a direct result of a disaster, meet one of the following conditions:

 • No longer have the job that provided their primary source of income.

-• Are unable to reach their place of unemployment.
+• Are unable to reach their place of employment.

 • Cannot work because of an injury caused by the storm.